1 year (Full-time)

 This programme is structured with a view to achieving a balance between theory and practice:

-This programme is recognised by the Hong Kong Institute of Facility Management (HKIFM), the International Facility Management Association (IFMA) and the Royal Institution of Chartered Surveyors (RICS).
+This programme is recognised by the Hong Kong Institute of Facility Management (HKIFM) and the Royal Institution of Chartered Surveyors (RICS).

 It is also accredited by the Chartered Institution of Building Services Engineers (CIBSE) as suitable further learning to meet the academic requirement for CEng registration.